-Opioids (mainly heroin), cannabis, cocaine, and hypnotics and sedatives accounted for 98.5% of all cases in treatment in Ireland in 2020 reported through the TDI (excluding alcohol, which is not reported on in the EMCDDA workbooks).
+Opioids (mainly heroin), cannabis, cocaine, and hypnotics and sedatives accounted for 98.5% of all cases in treatment in Ireland in 2021 reported through the TDI (excluding alcohol, which is not reported on in the EMCDDA workbooks).
 Therefore, it is difficult to comment on trends within this very small group of other main problem drugs.
 However, analysis of these data show some findings of note, including the following:

-- Twenty cases reported problem use of pregabalin (an anti-epileptic medication) in 2020, compared with 37 in 2019. - Thirty-five cases reported problem use of tramadol in 2020, compared with 30 in 2019. - Forty-seven cases reported gamma-hydroxybutyrate as a main problem drug in 2020, compared with 28 in 2019 (and fewer than 5 in 2017).
+- Thirty eight cases reported problem use of pregabalin (an anti-epileptic medication) in 2021, compared with 20 in 2020. - Twenty six cases reported problem use of tramadol in 2021, compared with 35 in 2020. - Ten cases reported ketamine in 2021